 Step/Blended Families

-I’m a big fan of Dr. Patricia L. Papernow’s approach to stepfamily counseling and have trained in her approach to make sure my clients get what they need; she advocates for psychoeducation, interpersonal skills development, and inner work to support people in blended families.
-Using these tools and the latest research, I help couples and stepparents navigate their family challenges and create their own version of happily ever after.
+I’m a stepmom myself, so I’ve lived the challenges you may be experiencing.
+I’ve also done the research, so I know what it takes to help blended families.
+I’m a big fan of Dr. Patricia L. Papernow’s approach to stepfamily counseling; she advocates for psychoeducation, interpersonal skills development, and inner work.
+Using these tools and the latest research, I help couples and stepparents navigate the unexpected, understand the complexities, and create their own version of happily ever after.

 Common Challenges